 What Is Automaticity?
 Why Is It Important for Reading and Learning?

 tearing-up-drivers-licenseAcquisition of a new skill is generally associated with a decrease in the need for effortful control over performance, leading to the development of automaticity.
-Automaticity by definition has been achieved when performance of a primary task is minimally affected by other ongoing tasks.
-People often refer to automaticity by saying they can do the task “on auto-pilot” or “in my sleep”.
+Automaticity, by definition, has been achieved when performance of a primary task is minimally affected by other ongoing tasks.
+People often refer to automaticity by saying they can do the task “on auto-pilot” or “in my sleep.”

 Why is automaticity necessary?

+Studies show that the brain is a limited-control processor incapable of simultaneously managing fixed knowledge processing and higher-order reasoning.
 The development of automaticity involves a shift in brain usage and a reduction in brain activity.
 The processing of new information makes heavy use of working memory.
 Dramatic changes in brain activity can be seen on fMRI scans as automaticity develops.
-The development of automaticity of skills generally reduces the load of the working memory by 90%.
+Developing of automaticity of skills generally reduces the load of working memory by 90 percent.

 How is automaticity accomplished?

 It is usually the result of learning, repetition, and practice.
 The main process by which we develop automaticity is called overlearning (also called overtraining).
-Overlearning is a pedagogical concept according to which newly acquired skills should be practiced well beyond the point of initial mastery, leading to automaticity.
+Overlearning is a pedagogical concept according to which newly acquired skills should be practised well beyond the point of initial mastery, leading to automaticity.

-Leave a Reply
+Leave a Message

 Skip to toolbar